Fidelis Morgan: Directing

 In 2011, at the Finborough Theatre, Morgan directed a sell-out production of Lennox Robinson’s Drama at Inish starring Celia Imrie and Paul O’Grady.
 In the same year, she directed a reading of The Piper, a new play by Colleen Murphy at Vibrant – A Festival of Finborough Playwrights.
-The cast included Philip Herbert, Dudley Sutton, Julian Wadham, Siân Thomas, George Irving and Pauline Moran.
+The cast included Philip Herbert, Dudley Sutton, Christopher Webber, Julian Wadham, Siân Thomas, George Irving and Pauline Moran.
 In 2018, she directed a production of But It Still Goes On by Robert Graves and starring Sophie Ward and Alan Cox, again at the Finborough Theatre.

 In 2014, at the St. James Theatre, Morgan directed Celia Imrie in Laughing Matters, and directed Wedlock Deadlock at the Kings Head, starring Paola Dionisotti, Sian Thomas and Celia Imrie and adapted into a musical from The Custom of the Country by Susanna Centlivre.

 Also in 2014, she was Artist-in-Residence at the University of California where she directed a production of The Gambling Lady by Susanna Centlivre, a play Morgan rescued from near-oblivion in her book The Female Wits.
 In 2019, she directed The Wooden Meadow by Stewart Pringle at the Finborough Theatre.